Learn about the impact of dropping classes on your financial aid at University of Maryland University College.

-- Credit Card or E-Check: Pay online at MyUMUC through the Student Center or by phone at 800-888-UMUC to satisfy the balance using a credit card or e-check.
+- Credit Card or E-Check: Pay online through the Student Account Center or by phone at 800-888-UMUC to satisfy the balance using a credit or check card.
 If you received a financial aid refund (excess aid after tuition and fees are paid), we recommend you use those funds to cover the balance.

 When institutions have to return unearned Title IV funds from institutional charges, the money is returned to programs in the following order:

 - Unsubsidized Direct Stafford loans